raphael/linux-samus/README.md

 If the setup script fails please see below "Enabling sound step-by-step".

 ##### User settings and control
-to set the default sink from the laptop speakers, run when logged in to modify the users pulseaudio config.
+to set the default sink from the laptop speakers. when logged in, run to modify the users pulseaudio config.
 ```
 pacmd set-default-sink 1
 ```